 One of the best things about (most) cats is their soft fur.
 Patting them is enjoyable for us and our furry friends and personally, it is one of the highlights of my day.
 However, sometimes, no matter how much we try, their fur gets out of control, resulting in matting.
 If your cats are suffering from matted fur, please read on to see our tips on how to remove matted fur on cats.

 What is Matted Fur?

 Matted fur is common in long-haired cats.
 All cats have a soft undercoat that helps them stay warm and an overcoat that protects their fur from certain elements such as dust and dirt.
 Cats shed their undercoat at times, which can get all tangled up in their overcoat.
 This is the main reason to always brush your cat: to remove the shedded fur so that it does not get all tangled up and turn into mats.
-Different particles such as dirt, dust, and cat litter can get into your cat’s coat and when they lick and groom themselves, and they can make matters worse by wetting it and tangling it around.
+Different particles such as dirt, dust, and cat litter can get into your cat’s coat, and when they lick and groom themselves, and they can make matters worse by wetting it and tangling it around.

-How to Remove Matted Fur on Cats
+How to Remove Mats From Cat Fur

-The first thing that you have to know before we discuss this is you should never use scissors when dematting a cat’s fur.
+The first thing that you have to know before we discuss this is you should never use scissors when de-matting a cat’s fur.
 You could easily poke or cut them accidentally, causing a wound or even an infection to your beloved cat.
 Follow these tips to make sure you do the de-matting the right way:

-Mind your Cat’s Diet
+Mind Your Cat’s Diet

 Believe it or not, your cat’s diet can affect the way their fur grows out.
 Dry food has been linked to matting and dulling the cat’s fur, so make sure to occasionally switch their diet to wet cat food.
 You can still feed them dry food, just make sure to mix it with a variety of wet food.
 You can also add some fish oil to your cat’s diet to make their fur shiny, soft, and mat-free.